Steps for Taking the COMPASS

 - Accordingly, there are no pass or fail criteria in COMPASS testing.
-The test just measures the candidates' abilities and skill levels; and the scores attained in it are accepted as an indication of the candidates' abilities, skill levels, and shortcomings, if any.
+It measures the candidates' abilities and skill levels; and the scores attained in it are accepted as an indication of the candidates' abilities, skill levels, and shortcomings, if any.

 - Another important feature of this test is that it is untimed.
 This is done with the purpose of providing candidates with a relatively stress-free environment with no time restrictions so that they can give their best performance during the test.

-- Individual institutions may customize the COMPASS test administered according to their program requirements.
+- Individual institutions may customize this test administered according to their program requirements.

-- For all important aspects of COMPASS testing, you may refer to the official COMPASS website (http://www.act.org/products/higher-education-act-compass/).
+- For all important aspects of COMPASS testing, you may refer to the official website (http://www.act.org/products/higher-education-act-compass/).

 COMPASS Testing - The Test Sections and the Question Types

-While getting ready for taking the COMPASS test, you should also learn in detail about the test content, pattern, and types of questions asked.
-Listed below are the different test sections and topics covered within each in the COMPASS test:
+While getting ready for the test, you should also learn in detail about the content, pattern, and types of questions asked.
+Listed below are the different sections and topics covered within the COMPASS test:

 The Reading placement test checks the students' reading ability as required for completing college-level courses.
 Comprehension passages from areas like Natural science, Humanities, Practical reading, Prose fiction, and Social Sciences are included in this test with each passage, followed by a set of multiple-choice questions.
 The Reading diagnostic test includes multiple-choice question from Reader Profile, Vocabulary, and Reading Comprehension areas.